Los Angeles FC

-Los Angeles Football Club, commonly referred to as LAFC, is an American professional soccer team based in Los Angeles.
-The club competes in Major League Soccer (MLS) as a member club of the league's Western Conference.
-The club was established on October 30, 2014, and began play during the 2018 season as an expansion team.
-The club plays their home matches at BMO Stadium, a soccer-specific stadium located in Exposition Park.
+Los Angeles Football Club (LAFC) is an American professional soccer club based in Los Angeles.
+The club competes in Major League Soccer (MLS) as a member of the Western Conference.
+It was established on October 30, 2014, and began play in the 2018 season as an expansion team.
+The team plays its home matches at BMO Stadium, a soccer-specific stadium located in Exposition Park.

 The managing owners of the club are Brandon Beck, Larry Berg, and Bennett Rosenthal.
-Los Angeles FC also has a variety of other part-owners, such as Will Ferrell.
-The club's inaugural head coach was Bob Bradley, who served from 2017 to 2021.
+Los Angeles FC also has a variety of other part-owners, such as Will Ferrell, Nomar Garciaparra, Mia Hamm, Giorgio Chiellini, and Earvin 'Magic" Johnson.
+The club's inaugural head coach was Bob Bradley, who served from 2017 to 2021 before being replaced by current head coach of LAFC Steven Cherundolo.

 During their second season in 2019, Los Angeles FC won the Supporters' Shield with club captain Carlos Vela earning the MVP Award.
-In 2020, Los Angeles FC were the runners-up in the CONCACAF Champions League.
 The club won their first MLS Cup in 2022, which completed a league double with their second Supporters' Shield.

-Since they started playing, Los Angeles FC have had a fierce rivalry with the LA Galaxy, the older of the two Los Angeles-based MLS teams.
-The rivalry between the two clubs has been dubbed El Tráfico by the supporters of both clubs.
+In 2020 and 2023, Los Angeles FC were also the runners-up in the CONCACAF Champions League.
+In 2024, Los Angeles FC won their first Lamar Hunt U.S. Open Cup.

+The club within its short history has been home to notable players such as Gareth Bale, Olivier Giroud, Hugo Lloris, Son Heung-min, Giorgio Chiellini, Bradley Wright-Phillips, and Carlos Vela.